 There are two breaks during the school day, 10.15 - 10.45 and 12.45 - 13.15.
 Your child can choose between buying food at school and bringing a packed lunch.
-We offer a café style service which will provide a wide range of hot meal options as well as sandwiches, baguettes, paninis, pasta, noodles and salads.
+We offer a café style service, which will provide a wide range of hot meal options as well as sandwiches, baguettes, paninis, pasta, noodles and salads.

 All food, whether bought from the café or packed lunch, must be eaten in the café or Main Hall.
 Year 7 students are not allowed to eat food elsewhere on the site.
-Chewing gum is not allowed at school.
-This is a Health and Safety issue, as well as to protect our site from waste gum.
 Litter around the school is unhygienic and unattractive, and we expect students to use the litter bins around the site responsibly.
 Please do not send your child to school with cans or glass bottles.

 The school café operates a cashless system through WisePay.
-Biometric data is taken via each student's fingerprint for recognition purposes.
+Biometric data is taken of each student's fingerprint for recognition purposes.
 Parents then need to upload funds to their child's account.
 This system enables an efficient service to be provided, removes the need for students to carry money in school and additionally parents can view their child's account and see what food has been purchased.

-If you think your child may be entitled to free school meals please go to the parents section on the school website at furzeplatt.com.
+If you think your child may be entitled to Free School Meals please go to the Parents (or New Parents) section on the school website at furzeplatt.com.
 Here you will find a Free School Meals section which contains the application form which takes just a couple of minutes to compete.
 Once completed, your eligibility status will appear on screen within minutes.
 The school is also notified of the outcome.
 There is no need to bring any documents into school.
 If you do not have access to the internet or would like help please contact the school.
 All applications are treated in the strictest confidence.